ulflulfl/hints/ptouch/P-Touch-Editor-Windows.md

 *Some remarks: I've collected the infos on this page in 2025.
 They may be wrong, incomplete or get outdated over time.
 Please raise a GitHub issue for corrections.
 The printed labels were created using "TZe compatible" tapes, the results with genuine Brother tapes may be different.*

+For general infos about the P-Touch printers, see: [P-Touch Printers](./P-Touch-Printers.md)

 ![P-Touch Editor](./images/P-touch_Editor_Windows.png)

 *P-Touch Editor 6 while editing a cable flag*

+---

 ## Installation
 "Software/Document-Installer"